Student Academic, Service, and Leadership Awards Convocation

 University Scholar of the Year

-This award is chosen from the College and School Scholars who entered the university as a first-year student and has achieved the highest grade point average and the most outstanding academic record of the Class of 2025.
+This award is chosen from the College and School Scholars who entered the university as a first-year student and has achieved the highest grade point average and the most outstanding academic record of the Class of 2026.
 This is the most prestigious academic honor awarded to an undergraduate by LMU.

 The Ignatian Award

 The Ignatian Award is a tradition shared by many Jesuit educational institutions.
 While each school chooses its own criteria and may offer the award to students, alumni, or even members of the greater community, the varying forms of the award are united by their function of recognizing outstanding service in the Jesuit tradition.
-LMU’s Ignatian Awardee is chosen out of the distinguished men who are awarded a Presidential Citation.
+LMU’s Ignatian Awardee is chosen out of distinguished students who are awarded a Presidential Citation.
 The awardee has been selected by a committee of faculty and administrators for selfless service, ethical leadership, and academic excellence.

 The Marian Award

 The Marian Award is a tradition unique to LMU overseen by members of the Religious of the Sacred Heart of Mary, the sisters affiliated with LMU through the merger with Marymount College.
-This award has evolved to complement the Ignatian Award by recognizing one woman amongst the Presidential Citation awardee who has proven to be a model of service, leadership, and academic achievement.
+This award has evolved to complement the Ignatian Award by recognizing students amongst the Presidential Citation awardee who has proven to be a model of service, leadership, and academic achievement.

 The Donald P. Merrifield, S.J.
 Intercultural Award